 L120: In section 2.2, you mention that submicron aerosol particles have been measured.
 Does ‘submicron’ strictly refer to particles smaller than 1 micrometer, or is there a more specific cutoff for this classification?

-The HR-ToF-AMS size range is approximately 35 nm to 1 μm in vacuum aerodynamic diameter (DeCarlo et al., 2006), which roughly corresponds to PM1 fraction of the aerosols.
+The HR-ToF-AMS size range is approximately 35 nm to >1 μm in vacuum aerodynamic diameter (DeCarlo et al., 2006), which roughly corresponds to PM1 fraction of the aerosols.
 The clarification was added to the manuscript.

 L176: Maybe "arrival height" might be more appropriate than 'starting height'?#